alumet-dev/developer-book/src/chapter_1.md

 }
 ```

-So we define the name of the plugin, it's version, we use the default config by default and on init, we deserialize the config to
+So we define the name of the plugin, it's version, we use the default config by default and on initialization, we deserialize the config to
 take in count if there is a different config than the default one.
 The start function is here to register metrics, sources and output
 and the stop function is called after all the metrics, sources and output previously registered have been stopped and unregistered.
 As you can see, currently, we didn't fulfil the start function, let's focus on it now.